Roscode/mealthyme/README.md

 ### End User Interactions

+See [Activity_Diagram.png](https://github.com/Roscode/mealthyme/blob/master/Activity_Diagram.png) for an activity diagram of the following.

 #### Add Stuff to pantry

 * Create food for each type of item in the real pantry